 Ozone Therapy is a safe and natural therapy that has been used worldwide for over 50 successful years.
 It can be used inside and outside the body.
 Ozone supports and improves all of the basic biochemical processes that are essential to human life.
 It has shown to be a great agent against all diseases, including anti-aging, disinfecting and healing external wounds, burns and rashes, boosting the immune system, treatment or control of internal systemic diseases of all kinds — from the common cold and flu to chronic degenerative diseases.
-At 360 Health Care, we offer Ozone administration via several routes, which includes Intravenous, insufflation, and injection.
+At Natural Healing Center, we offer Ozone administration via several routes, which includes Intravenous, insufflation, and injection.
 Call (843) 839-9996 for appointments.

 What is Ozone?